websanco/liferay-learn/docs/dxp-cloud/latest/en/getting-started/configuring-your-github-repository.md

 For the `LCP_CI_SCM_TOKEN` value, use the personal access token you created for your GitHub organization.
 For instructions on creating and accessing this token, see [GitHub's documentation](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line).

 After updating these environment variables, the Jenkins service will restart.
-Any pushed branches and pull requests in your new repository should now trigger.
+Any pushed branches and pull requests in the new repository now trigger builds.

 ## Verifying Builds

-Pushed branches and pull requests should trigger builds that you can see or deploy from the _Builds_ tab in the DXP Cloud Console.
+Pushed branches and pull requests trigger builds that you can see or deploy from the _Builds_ tab in the DXP Cloud Console.
 After setting up integration with the Jenkins service, a good next step is to verify these builds, to ensure that the integration was successful.

 ### Verifying Builds from Pushed Branches